Answers to some of your most frequently asked questions

 What is a photocard driving licence?

-A photocard driving licence is the standard UK driving licence – it’s a pink card with the photo of the driver on the front..
-First issued in 1998 this is the only type of driving licence the Driver and Vehicle Licensing Agency (DVLA) issues.
+It’s the standard UK driving licence – a pink card with the photo of the driver on the front.

 Why would I need to renew my photocard driving licence?

-- You may be in breach of local laws when driving abroad.
+You may be breaking local laws when driving abroad

 When do I need to renew my photocard driving licence?

 At least every 10 years up to the age of 70.
-So if you received the new photocard licence in 2003, you need to renew it this year.
+Your licence will expire 10 years after it was last renewed.

 How do I know if my photocard driving licence has expired?

-What if I have an old paper driving licence?
+What if I have an old style paper driving licence?

 How can I renew my photocard driving licence?

-You should receive a D798 renewal notification in the post 2 months before your licence expires.
-You can take this form to one of over 750 Post Office branches and renew your licence there or go online at DVLA.
+You should receive a D798 renewal notification through the post two months before your licence expires.

-For just £4.50, selected Post Office branches can take your photo to DVLA standards, plus they can check all of your paperwork in case your address has changed.
-Then your application will be sent securely to the DVLA.
+For just £4.50, selected Post Office branches can take your photo to DVLA standards, check through your application, and send it securely to DVLA.

 If your name or title has changed then you will need to apply direct to DVLA online or via the D1 ‘Application for a driving licence’ form by post.

-What if I have mislaid my D798 Renewal Reminder?
+What if I don’t have my D798 Renewal Reminder?

-If your personal details have not changed, you can still use the Post Office service by taking your photocard AND your counterpart driving licence to the selected branch.
+If your personal details haven’t changed, you can still use the Post Office service by taking your photocard and your counterpart driving licence to the selected branch.
 If your details have changed or you are unable to provide both parts of the licence you will need to apply directly to DVLA.